abbruzze/kernal64/README.md

 * RS-232 3-way UserPort implementations useful to connect with BBS on internet.
 The Telnet implementation can be used to connect to a telnet server (like BBSs); the TCP implementation can be used to connect with a generic TCP/IP server.
 The File implementation can be used to read/write to local files.
 * RS-232 **SwiftLink** cartridge implementation.
 Tried with NovaTerm 9.6 and other terminal software.
 * ... and more

-### Installation
-Go to https://github.com/abbruzze/kernal64/releases/latest and download and unzip on your computer the latest version.
-Be sure to have a jre (1.8 or above) in the path and launch the **k64.bat** or **k64.sh** or **k128** equivalent for 128 emulator batch file, depending on your operating system.
-I experienced a boost in performance using the new JRE 1.9.

-The scripts start java with the -server option for performance reason.
-It could happen that your Java installation does not support the server option.
-In this case edit the script and remove the -server option.

-If you want to load a 16M REU modify the memory settings inside the start scripts: for example, you could set -Xmx128M.

-### Wiki
-Wiki pages are available here: https://github.com/abbruzze/kernal64/wiki